 Today, we’re introducing a new series here on the Whole30 blog: My Food Freedom (#myfoodfreedom) Stories.
 Think of this as a companion series to our popular Whole30 Success Stories.
 With the publication of Melissa Hartwig’s Food Freedom Forever, we want to hear how our Whole30 community is applying principles from the book.
 How do you find confidence in life after Whole30, taking the lessons you’ve learned during a Whole30 and turning them into healthy, sustainable habits that support your food freedom?

 Annie of the Epicure Annie Instagram account has been an active member of the Whole30 community since 2015.
-In fact, her before-and-after photo was featured during Melissa’s Dr. Oz appearance!
+In fact, her before-and-after photo was featured during one of Melissa’s last television appearances!
 After experiencing significant weight loss, Annie bravely worked on developing a mindful, gracious approach toward eating.
 This mentality, plus her commitment to the healthy habits that she learned through her Whole30 experience, is the foundation of her food freedom.

 In Annie’s Own Words